 You wish to create scalable processes capable of accommodating business growth without like increases in complexity and expense.
 You're creating operating leverage that maximizes margin with revenue growth.

-Analytics capability has become essential in terms of identifying opportunities for improvement in areas and in monitoring results.
+Analytics capability has become essential in terms of identifying opportunities for improvement in various areas and in monitoring results.
 It entails getting business intelligence systems up and running, establishing key performance indicators, and creating reporting systems that enable active management.

 Supply chain improvements generally generate some of the fastest and longest-lasting value creation opportunities.
 You're looking at every aspect of how materials are being bought by the company, managed through inventory, and delivered to customers in terms of products or services.